University of Hohenheim: Scientific Centers of the University

+Rankings

+According to the QS World University Rankings of 2024, the university is placed within the 651–660 range globally, while holding the 37th position nationally.
+In the Times Higher Education World University Rankings for 2024, the university is ranked between 251 and 300 internationally, and between 25 and 31 within Germany.

 Museums

 The university's museums are open to the general public.
 Visitors can take a tour through the history of agriculture in the German Agricultural Museum, which encompasses 5,700 sq.m. of covered exhibition space.
 The Zoological and Veterinary Museum has a collection of teaching aids and curiosities on display in a traditional exhibition in the palace.
 Set in the Exotic Garden of the university, the Hohenheim History Museum in the Spielhaus tells the history of the municipality, the palace and the university.